Help for children with Pathological Demand Avoidance

 Long term, children with PDA can learn to manage life and the demands they can respond to.
 It can be a worry for parents and teachers and many of them have asked, “but what about learning to do this or that?” (especially school work and keeping up).
 I can only say that if you do not get the conditions and support right for managing demands and learning, then it won’t happen, you will just increase the stress.
 We have worked with children with a PDA profile and done lots of learning with them – their intelligence is usually not the issue.
 Once they feel they CAN do something, they can do it.
 It may mean that education takes them longer, that they stay at home a few more years before they feel confident to become independent, and they may need a support system that adapts with them into adulthood.
 But we know from adults (Such as Harry Thompson (You Tube) and Sally Cat PDA) that PDA can be improved and people can achieve things.

-When you look at the definition to support diagnosis of PDA here, then there are some children who display the characteristics of PDA but without the same developmental history.
-In that there is some debate as to whether PDA is a suitable diagnosis for every child who displays these demand avoidant behaviours.
-However, whether it is purely PDA or autism with extreme anxiety, I have found that the strategies are helpful and can make a huge difference.
+There is some debate as to whether PDA is a suitable diagnosis for every child who displays these demand avoidant behaviours.
+However, whether it is purely PDA or autism with extreme anxiety, I have found that the helpful apporaches can make a huge difference.
 The key seems to be the understanding and skill of the people supporting the child.
 You have to be calm at all times, flexible but ready to respond to anything, have a sense of humour and be skilled at reading a situation, a mood, an early response and pulling the most suitable strategy ‘out of your bag’ at a moment’s notice.
-The first bit of advice in the PDA strategies are to work on a flexible plan.
+The first bit of advice in the PDA approaches are to work on a flexible plan.
 Plan A is the essential demands that keep the child safe and healthy, and a Plan A day is when the child is overwhelmed and ‘can’t’ do things they might on other days.
 Plan B introduces some simple demands that the child can do on a better day.
 Plan C is all the things you might get done on a good day.
-We have found this strategy provides an excellent way for parents, the child and the teachers to communicate and know what to expect each day.
+We have found this approach provides an excellent way for parents, the child and the teachers to communicate and know what to expect each day.
 The plans can change every hour, but when everyone is working on the same plan at the same time, the child feels safe and supported.

-The strategies share a lot of day to day responsive activities and language that can really help.
-Looking towards growing up and learning to live with PDA (it can become more manageable) the strategies suggest working with all children to help them understand stress and anxiety in the long term.
+The approaches share a lot of day to day responsive activities and language that can really help.
+Looking towards growing up and learning to live with PDA (it can become more manageable) we suggest working with all children to help them understand stress and anxiety in the long term.
 Here is my blog “8 ways to support autistic pupils manage anxiety“.

-I do think it would be really useful for all clinicians to be able to diagnose PDA.
+I do think it would be really useful for all clinicians to be able to diagnose a PDA Profile.
 The problem is that it isn’t in the current diagnostic manuals.
-The National Autistic Society has recognised it as part of the autistic spectrum and some clinicians are diagnosing it.
+The National Autistic Society has recognised it as part of the autistic spectrum and some clinicians are diagnosing it, but there is a lot of debate whether it is actually part of the autistic spectrum or a separate diagnosis.
+There are some linking it to ADHD.
+The debate continues whilst we search for the best ways to support our young people.
 I am coming across more and more children being given the diagnosis and it does help them, their parents and teachers begin to understand that they’re not ‘doing it on purpose‘ but that there is a reason and there are things we can do to help that might be quite different from what we’ve already tried.
 Especially if the usual autism strategies aren’t working.

 Get teacher resources, including the mind map above from the PDA Society website.